UCO-HPC/buddy-documentation/source/general/terminal.rst

 Navigating files and folders is a fundamental aspect of using any computer.
 But within the terminal, we are not automatically shown what we want to see.
 We have to be more explicit.

-Let's start by viewing the contents of our current folder using the "list" command.
+Let's start by viewing the contents of our current folder using the "LiSt" command.

 .. code-block:: console

   [skelting1@buddy ~]$ ls
   batchjob.sh  Data_Folder_01  Data Folder 02  slurm_output.txt

-Let's pass an "option" to our list command.
-We will give our "list" command a "list" option.
+Let's pass a "List" option to our "LiSt" command.

 .. code-block:: console